Dermatitis

 Causes and risk factors:

 Contact dermatitis is caused by exposure to certain allergens.
-The following are some that might possibly cause this condition:
+The following are some that may possibly cause this condition:

 Chemicals